 This year, the congregation will hold an online candle lighting for each of the eight nights of Chanukah.
 Each night, a different group or individuals in the congregation will be honored.

-On Tuesday, December 15, Emeth’s Sisterhood will host an online Chanukah Party at 7pm.
+On Sunday, December 5th, Emeth’s Sisterhood will host an in-person brunch.
 Congregation Emeth’s Sisterhood has been meeting regularly since 2001, before the congregation even had a permanent home.
 Sisterhood offers an opportunity for the women of Congregation Emeth to socialize and participate in activities.
 Members of Sisterhood have an annual Chanukah party and special Women’s Seder each year.
 They help out with Emeth’s annual fundraising events and create and deliver Yom Tov (holiday) baskets to congregants unable to attend services.

 For more information about the events or other information about Congregation Emeth, please contact email@example.com.